Duke of Marlborough (title): Foreign titles

 The 1st Duke was honoured with land and titles in the Holy Roman Empire: Emperor Leopold I created him a Prince in 1704, and in 1705, his successor Emperor Joseph I gave him the principality of Mindelheim (once the lordship of the noted soldier Georg von Frundsberg).
 He was obliged to surrender Mindelheim in 1714 by the Treaty of Utrecht, which returned it to Bavaria.
-He tried to obtain Nellenburg in Austria in exchange, which at that time was only a county ('Landgrafschaft'), but this failed, partially because Austrian law did not allow for Nellenburg to be converted into a sovereign principality.
+He tried to obtain Nellenburg in Austria in exchange, which at that time was a landgraviate (Landgrafschaft), but this failed, partially because Austrian law did not allow for Nellenburg to be converted into a sovereign principality.
 The 1st Duke's princely title of Mindelheim became extinct either on the return of the land to Bavaria or on his death, as the Empire operated Salic law, which prevented female succession.

 Coats of arms

 Original arms of the Churchill family

 The original arms of Sir Winston Churchill (1620–1688), father of the 1st Duke of Marlborough, were simple and in use by his own father in 1619.
 The shield was Sable a lion rampant Argent, debruised by a bendlet Gules.
 The addition of a canton of Saint George (see below) rendered the distinguishing mark of the bendlet unnecessary.

 The Churchill crest is blazoned as a lion couchant guardant Argent, supporting with its dexter forepaw a banner Gules, charged with a dexter hand appaumée of the first, staff Or.

 In recognition of Sir Winston's services to King Charles I as Captain of the Horse, and his loyalty to King Charles II as a Member of Parliament, he was awarded an augmentation of honour to his arms around 1662.
 This rare mark of royal favour took the form of a canton of Saint George.
 At the same time, he was authorised to omit the bendlet, which had served the purpose of distinguishing this branch of the Churchill family from others which bore an undifferenced lion.